My name is Denis Churin.

 I was interested in photography while working as a seller-consultant in the photo equipment store in Saint-Petersburg (Russia) in 2002.
 Naturally, nobody taught me photography theory or the laws of composition, and of course, I thought I don’t need it at all.
 “Talent is the main thing!”
 I told myself and was very surprised by losses in photo contests.

-From 2003 till 2008 I almost didn’t take photos because of my participation in Underbiz rock band (now Raizor) as a bass guitar player.
+From 2003 till 2008, I almost didn’t take photos because I participated in the Underbiz rock band (now Raizer) as a bass guitar player.
 But I still dreamed about my own camera.
 Fortunately, I bought my first one in summer 2008.
 Of course, this camera was DSLR because I knew many cameras as a former seller of it.
 But as it always happens, the wide photo equipment knowledge doesn’t guarantee that you will make masterpieces.
 As for me, I made mediocre images.
 Honestly, a great bunch of it was really awful with a very few not-too-bad photos, and it was like a faint glow of light in the far end of the tunnel.

-It happened that almost simultaneously I have started doing commercial product photography for my employer (let’s call it additional duties) and it obviously improved my photography skills soon.
-Moreover, my leaving of the rock band in Spring 2009 granted me time for creative photography.
+Almost simultaneously, I have started doing commercial product photography for my employer (let’s call it additional duties), and it obviously improved my photography skills soon.
+Moreover, my leaving of the rock band in spring 2009 granted me time for creative photography.